allanabailey/code-quiz-p1/README.md

 ![Title](/assets/images/features/sectiondivide.png)

 * Rules Area
     * The rules area was originally going to be placed at the **top of the page**.
-However, whilst usually instructions would be beneficial prior to games, quizzes with a text input are self explanatory in their working and I believed it to be more important to have the **quiz as the page hero** near to the programming language choices.
+However, whilst usually instructions would be beneficial prior to games, quizzes with a text input are self explanatory in their working and I believed it to be more important to have the **quiz as the page hero** near to the programming language choices. **JQuery** was utilised to create a **sliding effect** on the rules area so that it does not have to be visible and is the **user's choice**.
+It is defaulted to being hidden and only appears when clicked.

 ![Title](/assets/images/features/rulesarea.png)